 The major benefit of being deemed both “Permanent and Total” or 100 P&T is that veterans are protected from a VA ratings reduction.

-Furthermore, being rated 100 percent P&T entitles you or your family to a host of additional VA benefits.
+Furthermore, being rated 100 percent P&T entitles you or your family to a host of additional VA benefits, which are highlighted in this post below.

 What is the permanent disability definition?